djeada/Databases-Notes/notes/05_database_storage_and_indexing/03_primary_key_vs_secondary_key.md

 Primary Key: product_id
 Secondary Key: sku

-In the Products table, the 'product_id' column is the primary key, uniquely identifying each product.
-The 'sku' column is a secondary key, enforcing uniqueness for each SKU (Stock Keeping Unit).
+In the Products table, the 'product_id' column serves as the primary key.
+The 'sku' column, while also unique, serves as a secondary key, providing an additional axis of data identification.

 ## Use Cases

-A. Primary Key
+### Primary Key

-1. Primary keys are used to uniquely identify records in a table and prevent duplicate data.
+1. Primary keys are the cornerstone of data integrity, uniquely identifying records within a table and precluding the possibility of duplicate data.
-2. They are used to establish relationships between tables through foreign key constraints, ensuring referential integrity.
+2. Primary keys form the basis of foreign key relationships, maintaining referential integrity across tables.
-3. Primary keys can be used as indexes to speed up lookups and join operations.
+3. Primary keys often serve as indexes to enhance data retrieval speed, supporting faster lookup and join operations.

-B. Secondary Key
+### Secondary Key

-1. Secondary keys are used to enforce uniqueness constraints on columns other than the primary key.
+1. Secondary keys provide an additional avenue for enforcing uniqueness constraints outside the primary key.
-2. They can be used as indexes to improve query performance when searching for data based on unique attributes other than the primary key.
+2. By serving as indexes, secondary keys expedite queries involving attributes that, while not primary, are still unique.
-3. Secondary keys can help to enforce business rules or requirements, such as ensuring unique email addresses for users in a table.
+3. Secondary keys allow for more granular data rules, such as requiring unique email addresses or usernames, thereby ensuring that business rules are respected at the database level.